AWinkelman02/FlappyBara/README.md

 Features to Add
--Click to start
+-Click to start - new starting image
--moving grass
--pause menu
+-additional flora on ground
 -leaderboard and DB
--personal best
--start menu